-Because well-educated performers understand music's foundations and progression, the program also emphasizes knowledge of music theory, musicianship and historical inquiry to help performers become well-rounded musicians.
+The program also emphasizes knowledge of music theory, musicianship and historical inquiry to help performers become well-rounded musicians.
 A school-sponsored referral service provides opportunities for student soloists and ensembles to gain performing experience for pay in Nashville.

-OBJECTIVES: The composition major emphasizes creation and analysis of music in an ever-evolving culture, encouraging students to develop a deep knowledge of self while fostering a greater understanding of the musical world around them.
-Students focus on repertoire and craftsmanship, primarily in (but not limited to) the art music field, and may then employ those skills and techniques to explore other areas of interest, such as film scoring, jazz composition, musical theatre composition, electroacoustic music, computer composition, and experimental music of various kinds.
-Our students steadily develop and refine aural and analytical proficiency, compositional techniques, and artistic intuition.
-Broad in scope, the program further encourages students to hone performance skills and passionately engage with the disciplines of musicology, philosophy, literature, and art.
+The composition major emphasizes creation and analysis of music in an ever-evolving culture, encouraging students to develop a deep knowledge of self while fostering a greater understanding of the musical world around them.
+Students focus on repertoire and craft, primarily in (but not limited to) the art music field, and may then employ those skills and techniques to explore other areas of interest, such as film scoring, jazz composition, musical theater composition, electroacoustic music, computer composition, and experimental music of various kinds.

-PROFESSIONAL PREPARATION: The Composition Department's Composer-in-Residence Program provides students with multiple opportunities to engage with prominent living composers each year.
+The Composition Department's Composer-in-Residence Program provides students with multiple opportunities to engage with prominent living composers each year.
 Composition majors also have at least three performance opportunities each year on the student-governed "Living Sounds" concert series.
-Finally, the summation of the composition major's career at the Blair School is a full-evening portrait concert of works selected from his/her portfolio, or a large-scale capstone project of similar scope.
-Alumni have continued on to successful careers both inside and outside of music, and/or graduate studies in film scoring, arranging, and composition in multiple genres and aspects of the music industry, including arts administration and business.

 This program combines Blair's strengths with those of the Peabody College of Education and Human Development.
-Based on the musical arts degree, the program provides for teacher licensure in instrumental or vocal/general music.
-Students who meet all requirements will earn the B.Mus. degree in four years and the M.Ed. from Peabody in an additional calendar year, June through May.
+Based on the integrated studies major, the program provides for teacher licensure in instrumental or vocal/general music.
+Students who meet all requirements will earn the B.Mus. degree in four years and the M.Ed. from Peabody College in an additional calendar year, June through May.
 Application to Peabody College for the M.Ed. program is made during the student's senior year at Blair.

-The curriculum includes a strong emphasis on music performance; a solid foundation in music literature, theory and the liberal arts; undergraduate and graduate courses in psychology and education;three practica; and two student-teaching assignments in the fifth year.
+The curriculum includes a strong emphasis on music performance; a solid foundation in music literature, theory and the liberal arts; undergraduate and graduate courses in psychology and education and three practica.
+Student teaching includes at least fifteen weeks of teaching in field placements.
 Students also gain experience in the pre-college ensembles at Blair.

 Liberal Arts Core

-Blair students have the flexibility to complete a second major or minor in another undergraduate school at Vanderbilt (and this is a requirement for Bachelor of Musical Arts students.)
+Blair majors have the flexibility to complete a second major or minor in another undergraduate school at Vanderbilt (and this is a requirement for Bachelor of Musical Arts students.)
 All Vanderbilt students with two majors receive only one degree; for Blair students this is the Bachelor of Music degree or a Bachelor of Musical Arts degree.
 Because this is not a dual-degree program, it is completed in four years.
-For Blair students in the performance, musical arts (not musical arts/teacher education), and composition majors, both academic and free electives can be used to satisfy the requirements of a second major or minor.
-Please note that computer science is the only second major available to Blair students in the School of Engineering.
-Minors in Engineering are also available.
+Please note that computer science and engineering science are the only second majors available to Blair students in the School of Engineering.
 Most students who wish to study engineering and music choose to enroll in the School of Engineering as their home school and in Blair as a second major or minor.
-The neuroscience major in the College of Arts and Science is also not a major that Blair students can combine with the B.Mus. degree.
 For complete information on second majors and the pre-med track, please consult the Undergraduate Catalog and the Blair Student Handbook.

-Opportunities for Music Minors, Second Majors, and Non-Majors
+Opportunities for Music Minors, Second Majors, and Non-Music Majors

 Blair offers all Vanderbilt students opportunities to make music a part of their lives and academic focus.
-The school offers private instruction for credit in any instrument or voice, as well as for group instruction in piano, guitar, voice, percussion and fiddle.
-Courses designed for music majors are open to all students with sufficient background and expertise.
-A number of classes, including musicology/ethnomusicology, theory, arts entrepreneurship, and music business, are designed especially for non-majors.
+The school offers private instruction for credit in any instrument or voice, as well as for group instruction in piano, voice, percussion and fiddle.
+Courses designed for music majors are open to all students with sufficient background and expertise, and a number of classes, including musicology/ethnomusicology, theory, arts entrepreneurship, and music business, are designed especially for non-majors.